 Normally there is gum tissue that grows in these spaces between teeth called the gum papilla.
 The papilla is supported and shaped by the teeth.
 When your teeth are straight and aligned the gum line is shaped in a symmetrical scallop pattern.
 The larger the triangular space the more likely it is to loose gum from these spaces.

 Filling the triangular spaces between teeth is difficult

-Replacing lost gum between teeth is difficult.
+Surgically replacing the lost gum from between teeth is difficult to do.
 Missing tissue between teeth is close to impossible to restore with surgery.
 Dermal fillers and tissue grafts will not work.
 The task of filling the triangular spaces between teeth can be addressed by the cosmetic dentist with specially designed veneers or crowns.
 The design must also be altered to mask these black spaces.
 There are specific preparation designs that can help minimize post-operative disappointments.

 There is a risk of gum loss with all dental treatment.
 This is less likely when the doctor plans for it.
 When the teeth and gums are deemed healthy and the gum line is reasonably symmetrical, then the cosmetic dentist or prosthodontist can design specially shaped veneers or crowns to fill the spaces.
 When black triangles are possible, the dentist must drill in certain ways.
 This will minimize these open spaces.